SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(7-GEO-Resources).md

 }
 ```

 Now we come to the generator settings.
-Now we come to the generator settings.
 We got two methods which handle that: `getDefaultSupply(...)` determines the default amount for a given Environment and Biome.

 And we also have the method `getMaxDeviation()` which determines the maximum amount this resource is allowed to deviate from the default amount.